andrenq/trading/README.md

 #### End Points:
  - `GET /portfolio/listall` : List all accounts and open positions of all traders.
  - `GET /portfolio/traderId/{traderId}`: List all accounts and open positions of a given trader.
+### Order Controller
+Order controller submits orders, to buy or to sell stocks.
+If the order can not be executed, it will be canceled and saved on the database.
+If it succeeds, all the necessary transfers will be made and the order will be saved as fullfilled.
+#### End Points
+- `POST /order/marketOrder`  : Executes the order
 ### Quote Controller
 Quote controller is responsible for fetching stock prices from IEX website, and saving them at the database
 #### End Points: